QuestNetwork/qD/README.md

 >In case you are experiencing connectivity issues, on the app you can try using different [star node configurations](#troubleshooting) in Settings > IPFS.

 ## Description
-qDesk is an example app for our JavaScript p2p library [qOS](quest-os-js) with cool open source modules such as [qD Messages](https://github.com/QuestNetwork/qd-messages-ts) and [qD Social](https://github.com/QuestNetwork/qd-social-ts) and the upcoming  [qD Vibes](https://github.com/QuestNetwork/qd-vibes-ts), [qD Markets](https://github.com/QuestNetwork/qd-market-ts), [qD News](https://github.com/QuestNetwork/qd-news-ts), [qD Apps](qd-apps-ts), [qD Games](https://github.com/QuestNetwork/qd-games-ts) and [qD Calendar](https://github.com/QuestNetwork/qd-calendar-ts).
+qD is an example app for our JavaScript p2p library [qOS](quest-os-js) with cool open source modules such as [qD Messages](https://github.com/QuestNetwork/qd-messages-ts) and [qD Social](https://github.com/QuestNetwork/qd-social-ts) and the upcoming  [qD Vibes](https://github.com/QuestNetwork/qd-vibes-ts), [qD Markets](https://github.com/QuestNetwork/qd-market-ts), [qD News](https://github.com/QuestNetwork/qd-news-ts), [qD Apps](qd-apps-ts), [qD Games](https://github.com/QuestNetwork/qd-games-ts) and [qD Calendar](https://github.com/QuestNetwork/qd-calendar-ts).

-qDesk makes it possible to build custom, secure and decentralized social networks in less than 20 days.
+qD makes it possible to build custom, secure and decentralized social networks in less than 20 days.

 Our quest network aims to allow the creation and (distributed) completion of quests supported by a feature rich decentralized social network.

-0.9.5+ allow to connect qDesk Social profiles to Twitter without sharing information with Twitter as an additional layer of verification.
+0.9.5+ allow to connect qD Social profiles to Twitter without sharing information with Twitter as an additional layer of verification.
 It is planned to add passive verification for a custom list of external networks to verify the peer identities.

 1.0.0+ complies with privacy regulations and can be used for confidential information as a production social network worldwide.